twobucks/zapsnap/README.md

 ### Server

-**Server must not get the file in one go, since this kills the nature of P2P.
-Instead, server should behave as another leecher and provider of link for additional sharing.**

-1. Server is a torrent tracker
-2. You push a torrent to that tracker, which gives you a URL from which other leechers can get the content
-3. You get a URL with the location of that torrent, you need to have your browser opened
-4. Once you give that URL to someone, the seeding process starts, you are still the seeder
+1. Give the file directly to a server, the browser opens the site where a file is living
+2. You are the first viewer or the admin of the file, so you're the only user downloading the file from the server
+3. Once you download the file, it's removed from the server and only continues to live in your current browser session
+4. The seeding process begins, anyone who gets to the URL you're viewing will receive the file from you (with webtorrent)
-5. You get info about the download status and about which ip is downloading the picture (each IP gets download bar with different colors)
+5. You get the info about how much peers is viewing the file and when they stop viewing it
-6. Once you close the page, the file is gone
+6. Once you close the browser, the file is completely gone

-We basically need to build something on top of [instant.io](https://instant.io/).
+We basically need to build something similar to [instant.io](https://instant.io/).
+The problem with instant.io is that you have to manually click and select the file you want to host.
+Since we're trying to do it directly from your machine, with the help of that command line tool, we can't use that.
+We also don't have access to that button from inside a terminal.
+Notice that with instant.io, there is no post request that uploads the file anywhere, there's only the file input.

 ### Client

 1. Take the screenshot
-2. Image is converted to a torrent file on your machine
-3. Torrent is sent to the server
+2. Image is sent to the server
-3. URL opens in your browser with the image you are seeding
+3. URL opens in your browser with the image you start seeding from your browser

 Check [imgur-screenshot](https://github.com/jomo/imgur-screenshot), which does almost the same thing we need, just uploads the file to imgur.
 Also, there exists an even simpler tool for that, but I think it's more for Linux